 Over 40 years, Steve’s career was focused on arranging capital for large commercial real estate projects across the United States.
-He founded the Denver Regional office of NorthMarq Capital, LLC in March 1983, one of the largest commercial mortgage banking firms in the U.S. Under his direction, the office generated production volume in excess of $13 billion, encompassing 1,800 transactions prior to Steve’s retirement in April of 2017.
-Steve’s personal production volume over this period was approximately $3 billion involving over 300 transactions.
+He founded the Denver Regional office of NorthMarq Capital, LLC in March 1983, one of the largest commercial mortgage banking firms in the U.S. Under his direction, the office generated production volume in excess of $18 billion, encompassing over 2,000 transactions prior to Steve’s retirement in April of 2017.
+Steve’s personal production volume over this period was approximately $5 billion involving over 300 transactions.
 In addition to arranging traditional mortgage debt, Steve structured and negotiated many institutional joint venture common equity partnerships, preferred equity structures, mezzanine debt, institutional pre-sales, tax-exempt bond enhancements, construction and bridge loans, and sale/leaseback transactions.

 From 1980 to 1983, Steve Bye was Assistant Vice President and Manager of Coldwell Banker Real Estate Financial Services in Denver.
 He held the position of Real Estate Officer for Northwestern Mutual Life Insurance Company in Denver from 1978-1980.
 He was Manager of Real Estate Appraisal and Staff Underwriting for Verex Assurance Company in Madison, Wisconsin from 1975-1978.
 Prior to that, he held staff appraisal positions for an MAI firm and for First Federal Savings in Milwaukee, Wisconsin.